TheEightBot/enterprise-application-patterns-using-maui/dependency_injection.md

 After registering a type, the default behavior for Autofac is to create a new instance of the registered type each time the type is resolved, or when the dependency mechanism injects instances into other classes.
-In this scenario, the container doesn\'t hold a reference to the resolved object.
+In this scenario, the container doesn't hold a reference to the resolved object.
 However, when registering an instance, the default behavior for Autofac is to manage the lifetime of the object as a singleton.
 Therefore, the instance remains in scope while the container is in